obegron/mkdocs-pipeline-visualizer/README.md

 * change how default and empty values are presented

 # 0.1.1
-* fix issue with multicods
+* fix issue with multidocs